-On the advice of the ESC, in May 2014 the Town Board unanimously voted to establish a goal to meet 100% of the Town's annual community-wide electricity consumption with renewable energy sources by the year 2020.
-Furthermore, to meet the equivalent of 100% of annual community-wide energy consumption in all sectors such as electricity, heating, and transportation with renewable energy sources by the year 2030.
+Climate change poses a threat to our planet, especially to coastal communities like East Hampton.
+In an effort to mitigate the impacts of climate change through reducing greenhouse gas emissions and promoting sustainable energy consumption, the East Hampton Town Board, in 2014 unanimously adopted a goal to meet 100% of the Town's annual community-wide electricity consumption with renewable energy sources by the year 2020, and furthermore to meet the equivalent of 100% of annual community-wide energy consumption such as electricity, heating, and transportation with renewable energy sources by the year 2030.

-The Energy Sustainability Committee continues its role of advising the Town Board in striving to meet these renewable energy goals.
+The Town’s Energy Sustainability Committee has been active in its role of advising the Town Board in striving to meet these energy goals since its formation in 2013.

 - Town of East Hampton Comprehensive Energy Vision (PDF)

 - Adopt East Hampton Renewable Energy Goals RES 2014-662 (PDF)

 - Final Climate Action Plan October 2015 (PDF)

 - Climate Action Plan Resolution RES- 2015-1197 (PDF)